It appeared this would be troublesome.

 The guards instantly scattered, vanishing as if they had never been there.

-Callus, the head guard, narrowed his eyes and looked into the distance.
+Callus, however, narrowed his eyes, looking into the distance.

 The young master had many ways of frustrating him, and he wasn't about to take the blame for another escape.
 He would have to keep a closer eye on him.